woutervroege/jquery.pull2refresh.js/README.md

 jquery.pull2refresh.js
 ======================

-Pull down to refresh plugin for wordpress for mobile and desktop
+Pull down to refresh plugin for mobile and desktop